Geo-Social Group Queries with Minimum Acquaintance Constraint: Introduction

 \section{Introduction}

-With the ever-growing popularity of smartphone devices, the past few years have witnessed a massive boom in location-based social networking services like Foursquare, Yelp, and Facebook Places.
-In all these services, mobile users are often associated with some locations (e.g., home/office addresses and visiting places).
-Such location information, bridging the gap between the physical world and the virtual world of social networks, presents new opportunities for group-based activity planning and marketing~\cite{yang12}.
-Typical examples include recommending a group gathering of nearby friends when a user visits a city, and a restaurant pushing mobile coupons to groups of socially close friends in location-based advertisements.
-As these group queries consider both spatial and social constraints, we call them \emph{geo-social group queries} in location-based social networks (LBSNs).
+With the ever-growing popularity of smartphone devices, the past few years have witnessed a massive boom in location-based social networking services (LBSN)~\cite{Zhang15,Hao15,Schlegel15,Khalid15} like Foursquare, Yelp, Google+, and Facebook Places.
+In all these applications, mobile users are allowed to share their check-in locations (e.g., restaurants, theaters) with friends.
+Such location information, bridging the gap between the physical world and the virtual world of social networks, presents to users new applications of group-based activity planning and marketing~\cite{yang12,yafei15,yafei17}.
+In a typical use case, Facebook now offers users to create or participate a local group event, such as a lunch gathering or a tennis match.
+With location information, Facebook can proactively recommend users nearby and invite them to this event.
+Third-party apps can also make use of such information.
+For example Zimride, on Facebook suggests ridesharing among a group of users with similar commutes.
+These location-based social networking applications are essentially \emph{geo-social group queries} with both spatial and social constraints.